Malivil/TTT-Randomat-20/README.md

 - u/Shark_Shooter on Reddit for the idea for the "Come on and SLAM!" event
 - u/Slowghost16 on Reddit for the idea for the _randomat_soulmates_sharedhealth_ ConVar for the "Soulmates" event
 - u/Speedlovar on Reddit for the idea for the "Care Package", "Careful...", "Compulsive Reloading", "Derptective", and "Opposite Day" events
+- u/SwampyBogbeard on Reddit for the idea for the "Two Lies and a Truth" event
 - u/ttimo123456 on Reddit for the idea for the "Prop Hunt" event
 - u/Tr4sh13 on Reddit for the idea for the "Barrel (In)Justice", "Bomberman", "Insurance Policy", and "Trickle-Down Economics" events
 - u/tundrat on Reddit for ideas for improving the "Incriminating Evidence" event